RadLuli/Ampersand/DEFS/__kitchen.md

 [^1] (see Erich Fromm)

-**Reference to a Mesh/Book**  — The open nature of annotations naturally allows books and meshes to be referenced in other books and meshes.
-How to combine all this information avoiding excess, redundancy or recursion?
-The same goes for both direct references to books and meshes, as well as indirect references to them.
-One idea might be to use a point structure such as “pagerank” to assign relevance in the information landscape.
-Something similar to the academic impact factor.

-<a name="10">10</a>
 ## 10 Users + Authors

 **Users** can, of course, be passive readers, just like what happens in all other e-reading platforms, but this is not what is expected in a true *Ampersand* experience.
 Reader users are, of course, not expected to be *co-authors*, for this is too big a demand for any reader.